Understanding Distressed Properties in Connecticut

 Identifying the signs of a distressed property in your neighborhood

-- Neighborhood Trends: Keep an eye out for homes lingering on the market or with frequent price cuts.
+- Neighborhood Trends: Keep an eye out for homes that don’t sell or whose prices keep going down.

 Selling Options for Distressed Properties in CT